 If you are looking for top-notch resource allocation and scheduling, then Projects Online is for you.
 I scored it favorably in the Features & Functions evaluation category specifically for this reason.
 Drag-and-drop capabilities make modifying schedules and resources easy, too.

-Available app integrations include anything from the Microsoft software ecosystem, Power BI, Wrike, Celoxis, WorkOtter, Zoho Projects, Easy Projects, GanntPro, Premier, GamePlan, Replicon TimeBill, Meisterplan, Intellect, Genius Project, RationalPlan, Projectplace, and many more.
+Available app integrations include anything from the Microsoft software ecosystem, Power BI, Wrike, Celoxis, WorkOtter, Zoho Projects, Easy Projects, GanttPro, Premier, GamePlan, Replicon TimeBill, Meisterplan, Intellect, Genius Project, RationalPlan, Projectplace, and many more.

 Projects Online, much like other Microsoft software solution packages, tends to be on the pricey side of things compared to other apps available on the current market.
 Furthermore, some nodes of the interface were cumbersome and challenging to master.
 These are a few cons that potential users should keep in mind.

-10. Tom’s Planner – PM Software for Mac for those who need more than Excel, but less than comprehensive project management app suites.
+Tom's Planner - PM software for Mac for those who need more than Excel, but less than comprehensive project management app suites

 Despite being so easy to use, Tom’s Planner has a lot of depth.
 Create and share professional Gantt charts in minutes, zoom in to see who’s doing what and when drag-and-drop to make changes quickly, view yearly or by-the-minute schedules, quickly filter and search, and more.
 With a professional plan, you can have unlimited collaborators and up to 20 live Gantt charts.